deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 After he got the [first prototype](https://github.com/Simon-Laux/delta-command-api) working, [Frando](https://github.com/Frando) cleaned up and rewrote the code to make it more [idiomatic and professional](https://github.com/deltachat/deltachat-jsonrpc/pull/14).
-He also factored out the jsonrpc library and procedural macro into a dedicated rust crate, so that it can also be used by other projects, which was named [yerpc](https://github.com/deltachat/yerpc).
+He also factored out the generic jsonrpc code into a seperate library and procedural macro into a dedicated rust crate, so that it can also be used by other projects, which was named [yerpc](https://github.com/deltachat/yerpc).

 Then we merged our temporary "deltachat jsonrpc" repo into the core repo